3. The Biggest Rap Beef Ever Has Come To Its Epic Conclusion

 This was Mickey D’s, a worldwide beef.

-EDITOR’S NOTE: It’s hard to believe there were any others that drew more eyes and ears even at their peak.
+It’s hard to believe there were any others that drew more eyes and ears even at their peak.
 It’s tough to beat today’s social media in coverage and consumption + Drake’s international reach + Kendrick on Amazon to drop the cherry on top.
 Biggie and Pac were on the news but without social media and I don’t think it reached as many international ears the way Drake is capable.
 Record example: Kendrick had sold 8.6 million copies of DAMN. in 2022 and was still climbing.
 Pac is at about 10.6 million to date and climbing but not as fast so many years after release.
 DAMN will surprass A.E.O.M.

-He pulled up with Numbchucks, brass knucks, and not a single flying fuck.
+Because it wasn’t Mr. Morale who arrived, it was Kung Fu Kenny pulling up with nunchucks, brass knucks, and not a single flying fuck.

 NO LOVE.